Tomasdfgh/Aldarion-A2C-Chess-Engine/README.md

 </p>

 ### How a move is selected
+Moves selected during training is through Monte Carlo Tree Search; however during competitive game play, MCTS is not utilized.
+As a result, moves in competitive game play is selected purely from the policy vector.
 Due to the fact that the policy vector considers every possible moves in the chess domain, even moves that will never be played by any pieces, a majority of the elements in the policy vector will never be utilized.
-As a result, Before the best move is selected from the policy vector, every legal moves from a state is determined and used to apply a mask on the policy vector.
-Every non legal moves in the policy vector will be zerod out.
-Leaving the policy vector to only have non zero elements at index where legal moves are at.
-As a reference lets take a look at the randomized board again.
-It is currently white's turn to go:
+As a result, in order to determine the moves, legal moves are determined from the state of the environment.
+From those legal moves, the probabilities are extracted from the policy vector, and the best moves are sampled based on the probability based on the legal moves.

 <p align = "center">
   <img src = "https://github.com/Tomasdfgh/Aldarion-A2C-Chess-Engine/assets/86145397/76850881-99fe-48a4-8477-a83d107ae293" width = "450" alt = "promotionalChessBoard">